-- a.
-Daily reporting of production and demolitions conducted on the site shall be submitted daily in the format specified by NMAA/UNMAS-UNMISS. - b.
+a.
+Daily reporting of production and demolitions conducted on the site shall be submitted daily in the format specified by NMAA/UNMAS-UNMISS.

+b.
 Upon completion of a BAC task a Completion Report shall be submitted to the NMAA/UNMAS-UNMISS.
 This shall include the description of the task, details of all items found, demolitions conducted, maps indicating the cleared area perimeter points and location of where assets worked and items found.
+The location of found FFE submunition shall be recorded in the Completion Report.

 - a.
-NMAA/UNMAS-UNMISS shall - Where possible, specify the area to be cleared and depth of clearance in contracts and agreements; - Specify the criteria for clearance to allow clearance organisations the flexibility to clear out to the limits of a suspect area; - Specify the standards and guidelines for QA & QC to be applied to clearance contracts and agreements; - Accredit organisations to undertake BAC, monitor and conduct inspections of their clearance activities in line with the NTSG, Chapter 14; - Maintain records of cleared and uncleared land showing the clearance status for each suspected area; - Specify the core EOD competencies to be applied with clearance organisations; - Develop national standards for the conduct of BAC operations. - b.
-Mine action organisations shall: - Gain accreditation from NMAA/UNMAS-UNMISS to operate as a BAC organisation; - Establish and maintain SOPs for BAC operations which comply with this NTSG; - Apply the detail of accredited SOPs during BAC operations in a consistent, effective and safe manner;

-- Develop and maintain a system to reconcile the number of isolated and investigated signals.
+NMAA/UNMAS-UNMISS shall - Where possible, specify the area to be cleared and depth of clearance in contracts and agreements; - Specify the criteria for clearance to allow clearance organisations the flexibility to clear out to the limits of a suspect area; - Specify the standards and guidelines for QA & QC to be applied to clearance contracts and agreements; - Accredit organisations to undertake BAC, monitor and conduct inspections of their clearance activities in line with the NTSG, Chapter 14;

+- Maintain records of cleared and uncleared land showing the clearance status for each suspected area; - Specify the core EOD competencies to be applied with clearance organisations; - Develop national standards for the conduct of BAC operations. - b.
+Mine action organisations shall: - Gain accreditation from NMAA/UNMAS-UNMISS to operate as a BAC organisation; - Establish and maintain SOPs for BAC operations which comply with this NTSG; - Apply the detail of accredited SOPs during BAC operations in a consistent, effective and safe manner; - Develop and maintain a system to reconcile the number of isolated and investigated signals.
 They shall keep the record for each clearance box, naming the signal investigation deminer and officer in charge.
 Depending on the method applied, the organisations shall also keep the record of each operator, his clearance tool and a clearance box cleared by him/her; - Cooperate with NMAA/UNMAS-UNMISS staff responsible for implementing policy and monitoring BAC operations.

-Mechanical Demining
+Chapter 08 Mechanical Demining

 8.1 Introduction 3

-8.2 Mechanical Operations 3
+8.2 Mechanical Operations

-8.2.1 Mechanical Role 3
+8.2.1 Mechanical Role

-8.2.2 Operational Requirement 4
+8.2.2 Operational Requirement

+a.
+Mine Clearance Machines: 4

+b.
+Ground Preparation Machines: 4

+c.
+100% Sub Surface Follow Up: 5

+d.
+Mine Protected Vehicles for Detection and Survey (MVPDS): 5

 8.2.3 Mechanical Land Release 5

 8.2.4 Systems Approach 6

 8.2.5 Tolerable Risk 6

-8.3 General Requirements 6
+8.3 General Requirements 7

-8.3.1 Test & Evaluation (T&E) 7
+8.3.1 Test & Evaluation (T&E) 8

-8.3.2 Mechanical Records 7
+8.3.2 Mechanical Records 8

-8.3.3 Machine Support 8
+8.3.3 Machine Support 9

-8.4 Safety 9
+8.4 Safety 10

-8.5 Clearance Requirements 10
+8.5 Clearance Requirements

-8.6 Responsibilities 12
+8.6 Responsibilities

 Annex A to Chapter 8 Tiller and Flail Accreditation Test

-- a.
-Mechanical demining is an essential component of humanitarian mine action and part of an integrated approach with the associated organisational structure, logistic and administrative support to provide sustainability. - b.
-Mechanical demining operations may involve a single machine employing one mechanical tool, a single machine employing a variety of tools or several machines employing a variety of tools. - c.
-A mechanical demining unit refers to one or more machines working as part of a system e.g., a front-end loader and a screening plant. - d.
-Mechanical tool refers to the working component(s) attached to a machine, such as flails, tillers, sifters, rollers, excavators, ploughs, magnets etc. A single machine may utilise several different tools, which may be fixed or interchangeable. - e.
+a.
+Mechanical demining is an essential component of humanitarian mine action and part of an integrated approach with the associated organisational structure, logistic and administrative support to provide sustainability.

+b.
+Mechanical demining operations may involve a single machine employing one mechanical tool, a single machine employing a variety of tools or several machines employing a variety of tools.

+c.
+A mechanical demining unit refers to one or more machines working as part of a system e.g., a front-end loader and a screening plant.

+d.
+Mechanical tool refers to the working component(s) attached to a machine, such as flails, tillers, sifters, rollers, excavators, ploughs, magnets etc. A single machine may utilise several different tools, which may be fixed or interchangeable.

+e.
 Intrusive machine refers to those machines that are designed to work inside a hazardous area, while the term 'non-intrusive machine' refers to those designed to operate from a cleared or known safe area, with its mechanical tool working in the hazardous area.